Remuneration Strategy Building Blocks

 Values

-The percentage of variable component strongly influences the degree of compensation variability.
+The percentage of variable components strongly influences the degree of compensation variability.

 High Fixed Components